-Two main issues confound the treatment of basal-like breast cancers, as well as other carcinomas.
+Two main issues confound the treatment of breast cancers, as well as other carcinomas.
 Firstly, most deaths from carcinomas (~90%) result from metastatic spread of the disease to distant sites rather than from the primary tumors.
 Secondly, the development of therapeutic resistance to initially treated tumors results in the relapse of cancers into more aggressive forms.
-Both of these properties of aggressive carcinomas can be traced to intrinsic intratumoral heterogeneity, which can arise through various mechanisms, prominent among these being the presence of subpopulations of cancer stem cells (CSCs) in carcinomas.
-Several lines of evidence indicate that these cells are intrinsically more resistant to many forms of conventional therapy and, at the same time, capable of regenerating tumor regrowth following cessation of therapy.
+Both of these properties of aggressive carcinomas can be traced to intrinsic intratumoral heterogeneity, which can arise through various mechanisms.
+Our laboratory studies various forms of tumor heterogeneity with the goal of understanding its origins and developing novel ways of combating it.

-The epithelial-to-mesenchymal transition (EMT) represents a program that leads to the formation of neoplastic mammary epithelial stem cells that exhibit CSC-like properties.
+The epithelial-to-mesenchymal transition (EMT) represents a program that leads to the generation of cells at various states along the epithelial-mesenchymal spectrum in carcinomas.
 During passage through an EMT, epithelial cells lose their characteristics of cell-cell adhesion, lack of motility, and apical-basal polarity, and instead acquire mesenchymal properties that confer on them migratory and invasive powers.
-The CSCs that are generated when neoplastic cells undergo an EMT are known to be more resistant to various chemotherapeutic drugs.
-Hence, a proper understanding of the EMT program is an essential prerequisite to developing effective therapies against the subpopulation of CSCs that are responsible for the generation of aggressive metastatic carcinomas, are resistant to therapy, and are capable of generating relapse both in sites of primary tumor formation and site of dissemination.
+The EMT is known to confer tumor cells with increased resistance to various chemotherapeutic drugs.
+We study the contributions of epithelial-mesenchymal heterogeneity to metastasis and therapy resistance using a combination of mouse and human models.

 Specific Research Directions

-- Understanding the role of Protein Kinase A in inducing a mesenchymal-epithelial transition (MET) through a detailed study of its substrates.
+- Uncovering the role of Protein Kinase A in inducing a mesenchymal-epithelial transition (MET) and tumor differentiation through a detailed study of its substrates.